 - Demand veterinary organizations review and take a position on the compounded procedures involving microchip implant, being done on orphaned kittens and puppies and added to TNVR procedures.
 Suggestions#6

 - If your pet has a microchip, learn the symptoms of inflammatory disease.
 If your pet has symptoms, provide nutritional support.
 Consider inflammatory marker testing.
 Talk to you veterinarian.
+Know the symptoms of other toxins that may be related to your pets microchip.
 Suggestions#7

 - If your pet has a microchip, do an electromagnetic force (EMF) survey of the pets environment and provide protections.
 Do not use pet products with magnets.
 Suggestions#8